Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ```

 Node attribute names are camelCased!
 (Because that matches more directly to JSON representation, C# function parameter name, and feels more scripting like)

+Certain attribute names have special meanings:

+* `$1, $2, $3...` such numbered attribute names are reserved for positional attribute matching for functions
+* `#<Name>`: Such hash names are reserved for execution pins and denotes executional paths

 NODE ATTRIBUTES HAS NO CONCEPT OF TYPE AND VALUES ARE REPRESENTED EXPLICITLY AS STRINGS!
 This sacrifices a bit storage efficiency but greatly simplifies serialization and parsing.
 They may have "types" but it's for annotation purpose only - real types are only evaluated during execution/interpretation/compilation time!
 The string-based nature is expected and reasonable for anything that's user-authored.
 For larger contents, we can consider using payloads for that purpose.
 Nodes do not need to explicitly be aware of their payloads/caches - those are stored in a separate section.